 - Sessions will take place in the Baker Building, South Wing Mechanics Laboratory, during weeks 2 to 8.

-- This activity does involve preliminary work, approximately 30 minutes: read the lab sheet carefully before the session.
+- This activity does involve preliminary work, approximately 40 minutes: read the lab sheet carefully and watch the demonstration video before the session.

 Full Technical Report: